Married cross-border workers

 How can I be assimilated to a resident taxpayer?

 Assimilation allows the non-resident taxpayer to benefit from the same advantages as the resident.
 Being treated as a resident offers the possibility of deducting a part of : special expenses extraordinary expenses or to benefit from a single-parent tax credit (which can lead to tax savings).
-However, this assimilation to resident status is not always the most advantageous tax option, as in some cases the deductions do not provide a sufficient tax advantage compared to the inFew readersCan I deduct insurance taken out in a foreign country?
+However, this assimilation to resident status is not always the most advantageous tax option, as in some cases the deductions do not provide a sufficient tax advantage compared to the inFew readersIs outstanding balance insurance paid in France also deductible?

 If you qualify as a Luxembourg tax resident, you can deduct your insurance premiums.Few readersCan I deduct the cost of a foreign health insurance ?